mhrons/mhrons.github.io/docs/pv_smooth.md

 3. PLPF: Input of LPF excited by the simulated-predicted signal GI~f~(t+Δt)
 4. SPLPF: Smart power filter excited by the simulated-predicted signal GI~f~.

-We analzed these smoothing methods by using Butterworth LPF of orders 1 to 4.
+We analzed these smoothing methods by means of Butterworth LPF of orders 1 to 4.

 ### OLAP analysis
 The smoothing quality and accumulation rate were analyzed on days exhibiting a strong solar intermittency and a moderate to strong insolation.
-We fixed the same smoothing quality (ramping limit) for each LPF order used: The low-pass filters of orders 1 to 4 have been tuned to provide equivalent output ramping by the reference IPLPF method, provided that the filter is excited by the measured, optimally shifted GI signal.
+We fixed the same smoothing quality (ramping limit) to each LPF order used: The low-pass filters of orders 1 to 4 have been tuned to provide equivalent output ramping by the reference IPLPF method, provided that the filter is excited by the measured, optimally shifted GI signal.
 (With such a tuning, increasing the LPF order increases its cut-off frequency and slightly increases the advance Δt.)
 Eventually, we aggregated the rate of accumulation by the following independent dimensions:

 - smoothing method
 - LPF order
 - smooth_int (prediction error)
 - SE (prediction error)

 The first goal was to identify the LPF order accumulating the minimum energy, given the smoothing method and ramping limit.
-It was found out that the optimal filter order for IPLPF is also valid for other smoothing methods.
+It was found out that the optimal LPF order for IPLPF is also valid for other smoothing methods.
 Having the optimum LPF order, the performance of each smoothing method was then analyzed by varrying the prediction eror.
 The results of OLAP analysis have been tabelized, plotted, and literally expressed.

 ### Simulation of predicted PV power